Brite Payments Casino without CRUKS: Safety & Legality in Germany

 Is Brite safer than Trustly for online casinos?

-What is the maximum deposit limit per month with Brite?
+How high is the maximum deposit limit per month with Brite?

-The technical limit set by Brite itself is quite high.
-However, for players in Germany, the statutory deposit limit of €1,000 per month applies across all licensed providers.
+The technical limit of Brite itself is high.
+However, for players in Germany, the statutory deposit limit of 1.000 € per month across all licensed providers applies.
 This limit is monitored by the LUGAS system.
-It centrally aggregates deposits at all GGL-licensed casinos such as Wildz.
+It centrally totals deposits at all GGL-licensed casinos like Wildz.
 Brite supports this compliance by providing transaction data in real time.
-This allows any exceedances to be detected and blocked immediately.
+This allows limit excesses to be detected and blocked immediately.

 Are withdrawals processed faster with Brite?